rsyslog/rsyslog-doc/source/configuration/global/options/rsconf1_generateconfiggraph.rst

 one more special feature, that is label was set via "ActionName", thus is does not have standard form (the same happened to the node named "Forward" right at the top of the diagram.
-Inside this diagram, the "Forward" node is executed asynchonously on its own queue.
+Inside this diagram, the "Forward" node is executed asynchronously on its own queue.
 All others are executed synchronously.

 Configuration graphs are useful for documenting a setup, but are also a